samsungsamiio/samsungsami.io/source/sami/sami-documentation/developer-user-portals.md

 ### Managing a device token

 Click the name of a connected device in the User Portal.
-The device information screen similar to the following is prompted.
+A window like the following will appear.

 ![SAMI generate device token](/images/docs/sami/sami-documentation/generate-device-token.png)

-Click "GENERATE DEVICE TOKEN..." to generate a device token for this device.
-After the token is generated, click "REVOKE TOKEN" to revoke it.
+Click "GENERATE DEVICE TOKEN..." to get a device token for this device.
+When you are ready to revoke the token, click "REVOKE TOKEN".